roommen/cpp_aws_lambda/README.md

-# C++ program as Node.js for AWS Lambda
+# Running C++ program on AWS Lambda (as Nodejs module)
 <br/>
 Set of various sample programs that imports a custom node module compiled from c++ code.
-This will be a reference vault for all PoC scenarios like sync, async callback, returning values or just plain printing of values.
+This will be a reference vault for all sample progs like just printing our a value, a simple return value and async callbacks.
 <br/>
+1. ex1_simple_hello - A program that takes a name as argument (from event) and returns a hello + name output<br/>
+2. ex2_async_primegen - A program that takes a number as argument (from event) and generates prime numbers upto that number in an async manner.
+<br/><br/>
 A good series of reference articles:<br/><br/>
 1. C++ Processing from Node.js (Intro) - https://nodeaddons.com/getting-your-c-to-the-web-with-node-js/<br/>
 2. C++ processing from Node.js (Returning objects to JavaScript from C++) - https://nodeaddons.com/c-processing-from-node-js-part-2/<br/>